How Gemba Walks Sustain a Strong Continuous Improvement Culture in Factories

 What is a Gemba Walk?

-In the manufacturing industry, a Gemba Walk is the action of walking around a factory floor where operations take place in order to reduce Waste and improve processes.
+In manufacturing, a Gemba Walk is the action of walking around a factory floor where operations take place in order to reduce Waste and improve processes.
 Managers perform this operational control to identify discordances with the standard and raise issues.
 A Gemba Walk is a proactive problem-solving practice of operational control and improvement in factories.

 What is Continuous Improvement?